Free shipping on orders over 50€ up to 500g

 In lithotherapy, apatite is said to be a positive-energy communication stone.
 It is said to enhance self-expression, dispel negative energies and promote open-mindedness and creativity.

 Among the virtues attributed to this fine stone, some popular beliefs suggest a link between it and weight loss.
-Although there is no proven scientific evidence.
+Although there is no proven scientific proof.

-Which chakra for apatite?Blue apatite is associated with the throat chakra, favoring communication andself-expression.Green apatite is linked to the heart chakra, encouraging love and healing.
+Which chakra for apatite?Blue apatite is associated with the throat chakra, promoting communication andself-expression.Green apatite is linked to the heart chakra, encouraging love and healing.

 It's the gemstone of Sagittarius, Capricorn, Libra and Gemini.